-Phaedra Shaltanis has taught in private and classical schools for over 20 years and has educated her four children in the classical tradition.
-After earning a BA in speech communication and K12 education from Concordia University, Wisconsin, she began teaching high school Writing, Literature, Spanish and Art in Lutheran (LCMS) schools.

-Her involvement with Scholé Academy includes teaching American Literature, British Literature, Western History, Rhetoric I, and Well-Ordered Language Levels 1 and 2.
-In her Dallas community, she directs a high school tutorial program, trains and mentors teachers, conducts seminars on classical education and provides fine art instruction at a Classical high school.
+Phaedra Shaltanis has taught in private and classical schools for over 25 years and has educated her four children in the classical tradition, which has been the monumental joy of her life.
+After college graduation, she began teaching high school Writing, Literature, Spanish, and Art in classical schools.
+Her involvement with Scholé Academy includes teaching American Literature, British Literature, Western History, Rhetoric I, Formal Logic and Well-Ordered Language Levels 1 and 2.
+She is enthused to serve as the Humanities department chair and appreciates guiding parents and teachers toward restful education.
+In her Dallas community, she currently directs a high school university-model program, trains and mentors teachers, conducts seminars on classical education, builds curriculum, supports parents, and provides fine art instruction at a classical high school.
+She and her husband hope to support classical education as avenues present themselves.